ibm-watson-data-lab/cloudant-food-tracker/README.md

 Begin with the Meal model, the file `Meal.swift`.
 You will add a new initialization method which can create a Meal object from a document.
 In other words, the `init()` method will set the meal name and rating from the document key-value data; and it will set the meal photo from the document attachment.

 Representing a Meal as a Cloudant Sync document requires few changes besides the initialization function.
-The only change the the actual model is to add a variable for the underlying document ID.
+The only change the the actual model is to add variables for the underlying document ID, and the creation time.
 By remembering a meal's document ID, you will be able to change that doc when the user changes the meal (e.g. by changing its rating, its name, or its photo).
+And by storing its creation time, you can later query the database for meals in the order that the user created them.

 **To add Cloudant Sync datastore support**